23 Jul Most Common Sports Injuries & Getting Back in the Game Faster

 Summer is the season of sports, and for Dr. Nikesh Seth and his team, that also means the season of injuries.
 Integrated Pain Consultants offers a wide variety of alternative treatments that can help you get back into the game faster.
 Playing sports is part of a healthy lifestyle, whether you’re an amateur or pro athlete, or simply like to play with friends at the park.
 By far, the most common sports injuries are strains and sprains.
 Strains occur when muscles get overstretched and become “frayed” or torn.
 Sprains are similar injuries, but happen to connective tissues such as ligaments.

 Knee injuries are another common sports injury because this particular joint is very complicated and bears a lot of wear and tear.
 A tear of the ACL (anterior cruciate ligament) is particularly common in sports, as are dislocations and cartilage tears.
 A knee injury can be debilitating, but know that there are sometimes alternatives to surgeries that are just as effective (if not more so!).
-In some instances, platelet-rich plasma (PRP) injections can help the knee heal itself.

 A fracture is a sports injury that can range from mild (such as a broken little toe) to serious.
 Feet, legs, and arms are the most common fracture sites for athletes.
 The risk increases with high-contact sports, which is why warmups and protective gear are crucial.
 Sometimes it’s tough to tell if an injury is a fracture, sprain, or strain, so it’s essential to see a physician right away and never “play through the pain.”